-Several works deal with the integration of the information gathered by a network of cameras.
+Several work deal with the integration of the information gathered by a network of cameras (among the others ^{14,10,9}.
 In this paper, we focus on the integration of the visual and audio information provided by different "sensing agents".
+The concept of "sensing agent" is introduced to shade the lights on merely perceptual actions.